 Integrate into the community’s emergency response system as necessary.

 The scope of this plan extends to any event that disrupts, or has the potential to disrupt, our normal standards of care or business continuity.
-This includes the impact due to internal incidents, such as a fire, or external incidents, such as an earthquake.
+This includes the impact due to internal incidents, such as a fire, or external incidents, such as an flooding.

 Structure and Leadership